kcorless/Hammed/README.md

 ## 📘 Overview

 **Hammed** is a custom-built Outlook automation tool that helps manage and automatically respond to unsolicited emails.
 It works by maintaining a **whitelist of approved domains**, and optionally checking for a **secret word** in the subject line to bypass the filter.
 Emails not meeting those criteria are automatically moved to a special folder (`Hammed`), marked as read, and optionally replied to with a standard response.

+**NOTE:** Hammed will only work on Microsoft Windows Outlook environment.
+Sorry Mac users.

 ---